 - How much money is your recruitment team spending on the hiring process?

-- How efficient is your recruitment team in the hiring process?
+- What is the efficiency of your recruitment team in the hiring process?

 - How many candidates are applying for an open job?